JJohnston89/DFS-BFS/README.md

 # DFS-BFS
 This is a class project from Data Structures that implements DFS and BFS.
 The input is test file.
+Two letters per a line (link).
 The tree is stored in a adjacency list.